matrixinfer-ai/kthena/docs/kthena/docs/developer-guide/model-serving-rolling-update.md

       partition: 0
 ```

-In the following we’ll show how rolling update processes for a `ModelServing` with four replicas.
+In the following we'll show how rolling update processes for a `ModelServing` with four replicas.
 Three Replica status are simulated here:

 - ✅ Replica has been updated
-- ❎ Replica hasn’t been updated
+- ❎ Replica hasn't been updated
 - ⏳ Replica is in rolling update

 |        | R-0 | R-1 | R-2 | R-3 | Note                                                                          |